 - Creating Support

 - My Account

 *Earle Hyman was born on this date in 1926.
-He was an African and Native American stage and television actor.
+He was a Black and Native American stage and television actor.

 In 2006, Hyman played in the Atlantic Theater Company's double bill of Harold Pinter plays Celebration and The Room.
-Hyman is best known for his role as Bill Cosby's father, Russell Huxtable, on "The Cosby Show", but also a distinguished stage actor globally whose credits date back over 60 years.
+Hyman is best known for his role as Bill Cosby's father, Russell Huxtable, on "The Cosby Show," but he is also a distinguished stage actor globally whose credits date back over 60 years.
 His life was a theatrical example of the intersectionality of Native American and African American heritage.
-Hyman was unique in that he has played diverse roles with convincing professionalism for many years.
-As cousin once removed of singer Phyllis Hyman.
-His paternal grandparents Ismael Hyman and Cassandra Cross are Ms. Hyman's great-grandparents.
-He had a cabin in Skånevik, Norway, where he spent a lot of his spare-time.
+Hyman was unique in that he played diverse roles with convincing professionalism for many years.
+His paternal grandparents, Ismael Hyman, and Cassandra Cross are Ms. Hyman's great-grandparents.
+He had a cabin in Skånevik, Norway, where he spent a lot of his spare time.
 In 2004, Earle Hyman played in the film Brother to Brother.
 Earle Hyman died on November 17, 2017.